hjson/hjson-js/README.md

 Gets or sets if braces should appear on the same line (for stringify).

+### Hjson.rt { parse, stringify }

+This is a shortcut to roundtrip your comments when reading and updating a config file.
+It is the same as specifying the keepWsc option for the parse and stringify functions.

 ## modify & keep comments

-You can modify a Hjson file and keep the whitespace & comments intact.
+You can modify a Hjson file and keep the whitespace & comments intact (round trip).
 This is useful if an app updates its config file.

 ```
 // parse, keep whitespace and comments
 // (they are stored in a non enumerable __WSC__ member)
-var data = Hjson.parse(text, { keepWsc: true });
+var data = Hjson.rt.parse(text);

 // modify like you normally would
 data.foo = "text";